caped-doshi/trust_game/README.md

 - I am currently able to store the data in a python array.
 - The first move tally is going to be stored with room=room, user=user, game_num=1000, vote=move(1 or 2)
   - Query with game_num = 1000
+- In terms of actual game theory, we can eliminate the first option of defeating the opponent.
+This simply incentivizes the player to cheat constantly.
+We can also eliminate the third option using this.
+- The most realistic idea is to maximize points scored, I think the best way to use this project is to look at the statistics of how people play against each other to maximize the points scored.
+- The copy tally is going to be stored with room=room, user=user, game_num=2000, vote=1,.
+  - The non copy tally is going to be vote=2.